-- To ensure a working atmosphere free from bullying or harassment of any kind. - To ensure that all members of staff are treated with dignity and respect, regardless of any Protected Characteristics. - To ensure that all staff members are aware that Onecall24 Limited takes all allegations of bullying and/or harassment seriously and will not hesitate to invoke the Discipline Policy and - Procedure against the perpetrator should the allegations be found to be true.
+- To ensure a working atmosphere free from bullying or harassment of any kind. - To ensure that all members of staff are treated with dignity and respect, regardless of any Protected Characteristics under the Equality Act 2010. - To ensure that all staff members are aware that OneCall24 takes all allegations of bullying and/or harassment seriously and will not hesitate to invoke the Discipline Policy and Procedure against the perpetrator should the allegations be found to be true. - To implement preventative measures, including regular training, risk assessments, and clear reporting mechanisms, to reduce the risk of harassment occurring.